-Nearly every business or organization has a need for an access control solution.
-Whether the best choice is an advanced, automated solution or a basic system that requires credentials to enter secure areas, facilities need ways to manage and monitor access.
-Moreover, as crime rates increase and operations become more distributed, access control can be more complicated and the stakes higher, with not only security of facilities and assets at risk, but also the safety of employees, patients, or students.
+Nearly every business or organization needs an access control solution.
+Facilities need ways to manage and monitor access, whether the best choice is an advanced, automated solution or a basic system that requires credentials to enter secure areas.
+Moreover, as crime rates increase and operations become more distributed, access control can be more complicated and the stakes higher, with the security of facilities and assets at risk and the safety of employees, patients, or students.

 These factors are driving growth around the world.
-MarketsandMarkets predicts access control market will grow from $2.5 billion in 2018 to $12.1 billion by 2024, a CAGR of 8.24 percent — and Access Control as a Service is considered one of the biggest growth opportunities.
+MarketsandMarkets predicts the access control market will grow from $2.5 billion in 2018 to $12.1 billion by 2024, a CAGR of 8.24 percent.
+Access Control as a Service is considered one of the biggest growth opportunities.

 Start with an Access Control Policy